Augusto Roa Bastos: Precursors and influences

-Ruy Díaz de Guzmán's Anales del descubrimiento, población y conquista del Río de la Plata, is considered one of the most important antecedents to Roa Bastos' writings.
+Ruy Díaz de Guzmán's Anales del descubrimiento, población y conquista del Río de la Plata is considered one of the most important antecedents to Roa Bastos's writings.
 Guzmán, a Paraguayan explorer of Guaraní and Spanish heritage, wrote extensively about the geography of Paraguay using mythical descriptions of the landscape and the Guaraní language.
 The most important precursor to Roa Bastos, however, is Rafael Barrett (1876–1910), whose writings incorporated many of the important themes and writings styles that Roa Bastos would later master including: Spanish-Guaraní bilingualism, magic realism, the revision of Paraguayan history, social literature, exploration of collective memory and the universe of poetic symbols.
 Barrett's essay "Lo que son los yerbales" is a severe critique of the exploitation of workers on yerba mate tea plantations.
 Roa Bastos spent part of the early 1940s documenting this same issue and there is much speculation about the role of "Lo que son los yerbales" in the creation of his first major novel Hijo de hombre.
 The Uruguayan writer Horacio Quiroga is another important predecessor.

 Style

 Roa Bastos was an exponent of the Neobaroque style that brought Latin American literature to the fore internationally in the mid-20th century.
 Among others, the Chilean poet Pablo Neruda is also associated with this school of writing.
 The style uses a complex system of metaphors that are often very closely tied to the land, flora and culture of the particular writer, especially in the case of Roa Bastos.
 Magic realism is a Neobaroque concept that applies such systems of metaphor to otherwise realistic settings (Yo, el Supremo being a notable example of the form).
 The Neobaroque style was used by many Paraguayan writers in exile after 1947 and until the 1980s.
 At the core of much of the work from this group are ideas of political freedom and the emancipation of their homeland.

 Roa Bastos started out writing poetry in the Spanish Renaissance and Baroque traditions.
 Later he took on "a new sensibility" in response to the poetry of Valle-Inclán, Juan Ramón Jiménez, and García Lorca.
 However, it is as a prose-fiction writer Roa Bastos has built his considerable reputation, through his novels and numerous short stories.
-Roa Bastos' novels blend the present and past by creating scenes with myths from pre-colonial times and Christian legends, developing a special kind of Magic Realism, although there are significant stylistic variations between his major novels.
+Roa Bastos's novels blend the present and past by creating scenes with myths from pre-colonial times and Christian legends, developing a special kind of Magic Realism, although there are significant stylistic variations between his major novels.